wizmo2/squeezelite-esp32/README.md

 The `<amp>` parameter can use used to assign a GPIO that will be set to active level (default 1) when playback starts.
 It will be reset when squeezelite becomes idle.
 The idle timeout is set on the squeezelite command line through `-C <timeout>`

+The `<power>` parameter can use used to assign a GPIO that will be set to active level (default 1) when player is powered on and reset when powered off

 If you have an audio jack that supports insertion (use :0 or :1 to set the level when inserted), you can specify which GPIO it's connected to.
 Using the parameter jack_mutes_amp allows to mute the amp when headset (e.g.) is inserted.

 You can set the Green and Red status led as well with their respective active state (:0 or :1) or specific the chipset if you use addressable RGB led.